The Origin of Santa

-Sadly, some parents introduce the Santa story to their children knowing it is a lie.
-And the Bible teaches that Satan is the father of lies (John 8:44).
+Some parents introduce the Santa story to their children knowing it’s not true, but for the sake of tradition.
 But as Christians, we are exhorted not to lie.
 The Bible says a faithful witness will not lie (Proverbs 14:5).
 The Apostle Paul wrote to the Colossians, “Lie not one to another” (Colossians 3:9).
 Bible students know that Satan is the greatest counterfeit of the Lord Jesus Christ, so it would only make sense for Satan to create that Santa character to do his work and replace Christ.

 In His service,